JBayona/firebase-example/README.md

 # firebase-example
-CRUD App using firebase, cloud functions, typescript and firestore
+CRUD App using firebase, cloud functions, typescript and firestore.